On fully-distributed composite tests with general parametric data distributions in sensor networks

+The communication between sensors for exchanging information requires that nodes access the wireless medium and it is one of the tasks that requires a substantial part of the energy budget of a WSN \cite{zhou2011modeling}.
+Therefore, in this subsection, we determine the amount of transmissions of a real scalar number\footnote{In practice, the amount of transmitted bits will depend on the quantization scheme.} per node needed to compute in a distributed fashion each algorithm for several scenarios.
+Other energy consuming factors like computation tasks at each node are not tackled in this paper (although very relevant in practice) given that they strongly depend on the considered algorithm and also on the estimators to be computed.
+For example, if the local estimator has a closed-form expression, the computation complexity is typically small.
+However, if the estimator has to be computed with an iterative approach, the computation complexity is typically large.

+In Table \ref{tab:cost}, we present all the statistics considered in the following analysis, including the case labeled as FRM (flooding raw measurements in the table) in which \emph{each} sensor measurement is communicated to the rest of nodes in the network using a flooding algorithm \cite{kshemkalyani2011distributed}.
+In this case, each node transmits $L N_f$ messages, where $N_f=O(|\mathcal{E}|)$.
+A fully-distributed algorithm designed for using minimal communication resources should employ substantially less transmissions than this strategy.

-\textbf{Communication energy analysis:} One of the tasks which requires a substantial part of the energy budget of a WSN is the communication between sensors for exchanging information \cite{zhou2011modeling,sengupta2013multi}.
-The parameters of $T_{\rm L-MP}$ are estimated locally at each node without communicating with other nodes.
-Thus, the network need to run only one time the consensus algorithm to compute $T_{\rm L-MP}$ as indicated in Algorithm \ref{fd}.
-Therefore, $N N_{it}$ transmissions in the whole network are required for computing this statistic.
-This is general for any parameter test.
-In the case of (\ref{eq:gaussiantest}), it can be shown that the implementation of $T_{\rm G}$ requires a network energy budget scaling with $N^2$ in both cases ($\mathbf{C}$ known and unknown), while the scaling factor of $T_{\rm L-MP}$ is $N$, an order of magnitude less.
-This is a notorious advantage in favor of $T_{\rm L-MP}$ when the performance achieved by it is adequate, specially for large sensor networks.
+For the case of the L-MP algorithm, the communication cost is independent of the PDF of the data given that each summand of $\log T_\text{L-MP}$ in (\ref{eq:TLMP}) is estimated locally at each node without communicating with other nodes.
+Thus, the network needs to run only once the consensus algorithm to compute $\log T_\text{L-MP}$ as indicated in Algorithm \ref{fd}.
+Therefore, $N_{it}$ transmissions per node are required for computing this statistic.
+Note that average consensus can be achieved in a finite number of iterations if we employ the algorithm in \cite{sundaram_finite-time_2007}, where $N_{it}\leq N$.